-Below we’re sharing an insightful article for our investors from Global X ETFs, the innovative firm behind two of our thematic portfolios.
-This piece was authored by Jon Maier and Michelle Cluver, CFA, and the original posting is available here.
+Today we’re sharing an insightful article for our investors from Global X ETFs, the innovative firm behind two of our thematic portfolios.
+This article was authored by Jon Maier and Michelle Cluver, CFA, and the original posting is available here.
+You can also hear from Jon Maier himself, along with MoneyLion’s own Mike Doniger, by clicking on the video below!

 Global X ETFs Q3 2020 Review and Outlook